Search

 Cocktails and Conversation is a free online event created by the Purdue Women’s Network to highlight outstanding Purdue women and stimulate engagement in an informal setting.
 Events take place once a month during the academic year and last an hour.

-Each session covers a new topic and features one or more Purdue faculty member, staff member, or student sharing their professional expertise and personal experiences.
+Each session covers a new topic and features one or more Purdue faculty member, staff member, student, alumni or friend sharing their professional expertise and personal experiences.
 Attendees have the opportunity to gain insight on new or impactful subjects, ask questions, and make new connections with other Boilermaker women.

 The best part?
 Every time we get together, the event opens on a light note and closes with a toast!